 The bill amends the existing law regarding marriage licenses in Michigan, specifically focusing on the requirements for individuals applying for a marriage license.
-It stipulates that individuals aged 18 or older must provide proof of age, such as a birth certificate, when applying for a marriage license.
-The county clerk is responsible for ensuring that all requirements are met before issuing the license, which must be signed and certified by the clerk.
-Additionally, the bill modifies the marriage license fee structure, increasing the standard fee from $20 to $50, and establishes that $15 of each fee collected will be allocated to family counseling services, including support for domestic violence and child abuse.
+It establishes that individuals aged 18 or older may contract marriage and must provide proof of age, such as a birth certificate, when requested by the county clerk.
+The bill also modifies the marriage license fee structure, increasing the standard fee from $20 to $50, with a portion allocated to family counseling services.
+Additionally, it introduces a new fee of $25 for nonresident applicants, replacing the previous $10 fee.

 Statutes affected: